How is a website built? The 7 phases of web development

 - Keyword research — what terms do your potential customers search for?

-- URL structure — designing search-friendly, logical URLs
+- URL structure — search-friendly, logical URLs

 - Content strategy — what content is needed on each page?